scheinerman/Clines.jl/README.md

 ## Intersection

-Given two circles `C` and `D` use `intersect(C,D)` or `C ∩ D` to return a set of points that are common to the two circles.
+Given two clines `C` and `D` use `intersect(C,D)` or `C ∩ D` to return a set of points that are common to the two clines.
 This set may have zero, one, or two elements.
 ```julia
 julia> C = Circle(0im, 1)
 Circle(0.0, 0.0, 1.0)